TIGRLab/documentation/docs/introduction/Modules.md

 ## Accessing our SCC modules

 Our lab's modules aren't available by default on the SCC.
-To add them to the `module avail` list them you first need to run `module load /KIMEL/quarantine/modules/quarantine`
+To add them to the `module avail` list you first need to run `source /KIMEL/tigrlab/quarantine/scc_modules.sh` or `source /KIMEL/tigrlab/quarantine/kimel_modules.sh`.
+The first command (scc_modules.sh) gives you access to all our of SCC-only modules.
+These are all guaranteed to work on the SCC, but are probably (not always) more out of date than our lab's modules.
+The second command (kimel_modules.sh) gives you access to all of the modules that are available on our workstations in the lab.
+Most of these will work just fine on the SCC, but some may have software dependencies that are missing on the SCC nodes.
+If there is a module you need that doesnt work on the SCC, or if you need software that doesnt have a module, please let us know and we'll help!

 ## Private Modules